animatedmax/spring-session-data-geode/docs/src/docs/markdown/guides/xml-gemfire-p2p.md

     certain aspects of the VMware GemFire peer `Cache` using [VMware Tanzu GemFire
     Properties](https://geode.apache.org/docs/guide/%7Bmaster-data-store-version%7D/reference/topics/gemfire_properties.html).
-    In this case, we are just setting VMware GemFire's “log-level” using an application-specific System property, defaulting to “warning” if unspecified.
+    In this case, we are just setting VMware GemFire's "log-level" using an application-specific System property, defaulting to "warning" if unspecified.

 2. We must configure an VMware GemFire peer `Cache` instance.
 We